Moving to South Africa

 Additional Removals Services to South Africa

 Getting yourself, your family, your pets, and your belongings into South Africa can seem completely overwhelming if you go it alone.
-Britannia International Removals have over thirty years of experience moving people from the UK to far flung corners of the globe.
+Britannia has decades of experience moving people from the UK to far-flung corners of the globe.
 Whatever country you are moving to, we know the paperwork you will need to complete and the visa you require – we will even help you fill everything out correctly.
-At Britannia International Movers our aim is to take as much off of your plate as possible, so you can concentrate on your new life abroad.
-Britannia will make sure a detailed inventory accompanies your shipment and will make you aware of any prohibited and restricted items that cannot enter South Africa.
+At Britannia, our aim is to take as much off of your plate as possible, so you can concentrate on your new life abroad.
+We’ll will make sure a detailed inventory accompanies your shipment and will make you aware of any prohibited and restricted items that cannot enter South Africa.

 Worried about not packing your items safely?
 Want your pet in South Africa with you?
 Want your own car overseas?
-Don’t worry, Britannia International Movers have it covered.
+Don’t worry, Britannia has it covered.
 Get in touch with us today or check out our additional moving services below.

 Storage